luchsonice/2024_MLOps_1/reports/README.md

 >
 > Answer:

 We have in our project used different third-party frameworks for different functionalities.
-We have first used pytorch lighting for our model.
-Where there is different models, that can be used.
-From timm we used the pretrained ResNet class and to be more specific we used the model resnet18.
-We also used hydra to train with hyperparamters.
+We have used PyTorch Image Models, also known as TIMM, and from this we used the pretrained ResNet class, more specifically we used the model resnet18.
+We have also used Pytorch Lighting for our model to reduce the amount of boilerplate.
 Another third-party we used was Weights & Biases to log training progress.

 ## Coding environment